Khanh Hoa Vietnam Travel Guide

 ATMs operate 24/7.
 Shops typically open 9:00 AM - 9:P.M.
 OR 10:00 PM in tourist areas.

-Tet (Lunar New Year) is the most important holiday.
+Tet (Lunar New Year) is the key holiday.
 Many businesses close for multiple days to a week.

-Reunification Day (April 30), International May Day (in many countries) (May 1ST), and National Day (September 2).
+Reunification Day (April 30), International Labor Day (May 1), and Liberation Day (September 2).

-Check local calendars for public holidays, especially Tet.
-This helps avoid unexpected closures or busy periods.
+Review local event listings for public holidays, especially Tet.
+This helps avoid unexpected closures or else busy periods.

 Respect local manners and customs for beneficial interactions.

 A polite "Xin chào" (hello) is appreciated.
-A brief inclination of the head or nod is respectful.
+A slight bow or nod is respectful.

-Shoulders and knees must be covered at temples/pagodas.
+Shoulders and knees must be covered at places of worship/pagodas.
 Modest dress appreciated generally.

 Avoid intrusive photography.
-Respect privacy, especially in residential areas.
+Respect privacy, particularly in neighborhoods.

 Remove shoes before entering pagodas or temples.
 Dress modestly.
-Speak in a low voice.
+Keep your voice down.

 Learning a few basic Vietnamese phrases shows respect and opens doors to interactions.